RediSearch/RediSearch/docs/docs/query/exact-match.md

 ---
-title: "Exact match"
+title: "Exact match queries"
 linkTitle: "Exact match"
-description: Simple exact match queries
+description: Perform simple exact match queries
 weight: 1
 ---

 An exact match query allows you to select all documents where a field matches a specific value.

 You can use exact match queries on several field types.
 The query syntax varies depending on the type.

 The examples in this article use a schema with the following fields:

 | Field name | Field type |
 | ---------- | ---------- |